Camshaft

-A camshaft is a shaft that contains a row of pointed cams, in order to convert rotational motion to reciprocating motion.
+A camshaft is a shaft that contains a row of pointed cams in order to convert rotational motion to reciprocating motion.
 Camshafts are used in piston engines (to operate the intake and exhaust valves), mechanically controlled ignition systems and early electric motor speed controllers.

 Camshafts in piston engines are usually made from steel or cast iron, and the shape of the cams greatly affects the engine's characteristics.

 History

 Trip hammers are one of the early uses of a form of cam to convert rotating motion, e.g. from a waterwheel, into the reciprocating motion of a hammer used in forging or to pound grain.
-Evidence for these exists back to the Han Dynasty in China, and they were widespread by the medieval period.
+Evidence for these exists back to the Han dynasty in China, and they were widespread by the medieval period.

-The camshaft was described in 1206 by engineer Al-Jazari.
-He employed it as part of his automata, water-raising machines, and water clocks such as the castle clock.
+Camshafts were first described by Ismail al-Jazari in 1206.
 Once the rotative version of the steam engine was developed in the late 18th century, the operation of the valve gear was usually by an eccentric, which turned the rotation of the crankshaft into reciprocating motion of the valve gear, normally a slide valve.
 Camshafts more like those seen later in internal combustion engines were used in some steam engines, most commonly where high pressure steam (such as that generated from a flash steam boiler), required the use of poppet valves, or piston valves.
 For examples see the Uniflow steam engine, and the Gardner-Serpollet steam cars, which also included axially sliding the camshaft to achieve variable valve timing.

-Among the first cars to utilize engines with single overhead camshafts were the Maudslay designed by Alexander Craig and introduced in 1902 and the Marr Auto Car designed by Michigan native Walter Lorenzo Marr in 1903.
+Among the first cars to utilize engines with single overhead camshafts were the Maudslay, designed by Alexander Craig and introduced in 1902 and the Marr Auto Car designed by Michigan native Walter Lorenzo Marr in 1903.